Order-Constrained Spectral Causality for Multivariate Time Series: Methodology

 and the associated dispersion statistic

 Alternatively, define the empirical spectral measure

 and the spectral-measure dispersion

 where $d(\cdot,\cdot)$ is a metric on probability measures.
-As shown in Section~\ref{subsec:spectral_extension_core}, both statistics target the same null hypothesis of order-constrained spectral invariance.
+Both statistics quantify deviations from invariance of the lag-indexed operator family $\{C(\tau)\}_{\tau\in\mathcal P}$ and target the same null hypothesis of order-constrained spectral invariance, as established in Section~\ref{subsec:spectral_extension_core}.
+In particular, inference is conducted at the level of variation across $\tau$.
+Any aggregation across lags (e.g.\ constructions of the form $C(t)=\sum_{\tau} w_\tau C_\tau(t)$ in Section~\ref{sec:methodology}) is treated as a post-estimation descriptive summary and does not replace the invariance-based test defined by $\widehat T_f$ or $\widehat T_{\mathrm{spec}}$.

 Algorithm~\ref{alg:ocsc} summarizes the complete computational procedure.
-Each step corresponds directly to the operator-theoretic construction above and to the inferential framework of Section~\ref{subsec:theory}.
+Each step corresponds directly to the operator-theoretic construction above and to the inferential framework of Section~\ref{subsec:inference}.

 Let $d=d_u+d_v$ denote the feature dimension.
 For each $\tau\in\mathcal P$, operator estimation requires $O(Td^2)$ operations and spectral decomposition requires $O(d^3)$ operations.
 The total computational cost is therefore $O(|\mathcal P|(Td^2+d^3))$, multiplied by the number of randomization replicates $B$.
-No optimization or iterative procedures are involved, and all computations rely on standard linear algebra routines.
+All computations rely on standard linear algebra routines and involve no iterative optimization procedures.

-\begin{lemma}[Correctness of Algorithm~\ref{alg:ocsc}] Under the assumptions of Section~\ref{subsec:theory}, Algorithm~\ref{alg:ocsc} computes a consistent estimator of the population dispersion functional and yields asymptotically valid randomization-based inference under the null hypothesis of order-constrained spectral invariance. \end{lemma}
+\begin{lemma}[Correctness of Algorithm~\ref{alg:ocsc}] Under the assumptions of Section~\ref{subsec:inference}, Algorithm~\ref{alg:ocsc} computes a consistent estimator of the population dispersion functional associated with the lag-indexed operator family $\{C(\tau)\}_{\tau\in\mathcal P}$.
+Under the null hypothesis of order-constrained spectral invariance, the randomization $p$-value is asymptotically valid. \end{lemma}